Ohio Valley University: Closure

-In late 2021, OVU also faced an outstanding lawsuit filed by two female students who allege the school took no action after they reported being sexually assaulted by other students at an off-campus party.
-They said they were subjected to threats and intimidation after reporting the incident and that school officials discouraged them from pursuing it and revoked their athletic scholarships without notice.
-In an answer to the complaint, OVU acknowledged the students had reported the alleged assault and threats but denied the other allegations.

-The final graduation ceremony took place May 14, 2022, at the Grand Central Church of Christ in Vienna, WV.
+The final graduation ceremony took place May 14, 2022, at Grand Central Church of Christ in Vienna, West Virginia.

-As of Spring 2022, the buildings and land contained on both campuses, as well as off-site properties, have been accepted into receivership in response to Chapter 7 bankruptcy filings.
-Sources for the school claim that all student records have become the property of the receivership trustee.
-In addition, electrical and telephone issues have persisted on campus for many months, contributing to the continuation of excessive delays in transcript requests and enrollment verifications for former students.
-No reliable solutions have been provided for future alumni relations or student record access.
-In early July 2022, all real estate assets were listed for sale.
+In spring 2022, the buildings and land contained on both campuses, as well as off-site properties, were accepted into receivership in response to Chapter 7 bankruptcy filings.
+Sources for the school stated that all student records had become the property of the receivership trustee.
+In addition, electrical and telephone issues persisted on campus for many months, contributing to the continuation of excessive delays in transcript requests and enrollment verifications for former students.
+In early July 2022, all real estate assets were listed for sale, and the following summer it was announced that the former campus would be acquired by West Virginia University at Parkersburg.

-On September 2, 2022, a representative of the school announced via social media that academic records of former students had been either erased or removed from the remaining technology available on campus.
-The representative suggested that the missing records can be attributed to someone with administrative privileges to the Power Campus server changing the password, then deleting all student records from the database.
+In August 2022, it was reported to WTAP News that OVU had lost all academic records since 1960 and had no records of anyone's attendance at the school.
+This news was followed several days later by a representative of the school announcing via social media that academic records of former students had been either erased or removed from the remaining technology available on campus.
+The representative suggested that the missing records were attributed to someone with administrative privileges to the Power Campus server changing the password, then deleting all student records from the database.
 In response, several hundred alumni gathered on Facebook to coordinate future legal action against the school.
+Ultimately, the data loss issue proved to be false.
+Following favorable legal proceedings in late 2022, transcripts became available and were sporadically and inconsistently distributed to former students through the law office of Martin Sheehan in Wheeling, West Virginia.
+On September 9, 2023, an announcement was made stating that transcript records would be stored and maintained through the registrar at Oklahoma Christian University.